Nassau Weather in October

 October brings little change in the weather to Nassau, The Bahamas, except for slightly cooler temperatures.

-This page gives detailed information on the typical October weather for Nassau.
+This page gives detailed information on the typical October temperature, rain, sun, humidity, wind and storms for Nassau.

 The numbers here are historical averages based on climate data gathered at the Lynden Pindling International Airport, located west of Nassau on New Providence Island.